AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

                  & Long_Long_Float'Digits'Image);
     end Show_Digits;

-On a typical desktop PC, the requested decimal precision of the :ada:`Float` type is six digits.
+Here, the requested decimal precision of the :ada:`Float` type is six digits.

 Note that we said that :ada:`Digits` is the *requested* level of precision, which is specified as part of declaring a floating point type.
 We can retrieve